"To see Reality as it is"

 Vipassana In Depth

-This article looks into the effectiveness of the technique.
+This article looks into the effectiveness of the technique in relation to transforming one's sufferings.

 Please take into consideration that the following article is based on personal opinions of the technique.
 To truly Know the effectiveness of the technique one must develop Experienced Knowledge by applying for a course in the course section below.